Reducing sequential change detection to sequential estimation: Our proposed reduction

 \section{Our proposed reduction}

 We now describe our new SCD scheme that proceeds by starting a new CS in the forward direction with each new observation. \begin{definition}[\rfcsdetector] Suppose we are given a stream of observations $X_1, X_2, \ldots$, and a functional $\theta$ associated with the source.
-For~\Cref{problem:scd}~(non-partitioned), define $C^{(0)}_n = \Theta$ for all $n \geq 1$, while for~\Cref{problem:scd-separated}~(partitioned) set $C^{(0)}_n = \Theta_0$, for all $n \geq 1$.
-Proceed as follows for $n=1, 2, \ldots:$ \begin{itemize} \item Initialize a new level-$(1-\alpha)$ forward CS, $C^{(n)} \equiv (C^{(n)}_t)_{t \geq n}$, which will be formed using data $X_n, X_{n+1},\dots$. \item Observe the next data-point $X_n$. \item Update all CSs initialized so far using $X_n$, meaning that we form the sets $\{C_n^{(m)}: 1 \leq m \leq n\}$. \item If the intersection of all initialized CSs becomes empty, meaning $\cap_{m=0}^n C_n^{(m)} = \emptyset$, then set $\tau \leftarrow n$, and declare a detection. \end{itemize} (In the last step, we have implicitly used the nestedness discussed Remark~\ref{rem:nested}, but if the CSs are not nested, we can use the stopping criterion $\cap_{m=0}^n \cap_{i=m}^n C_i^{(m)} = \emptyset$.) \end{definition} Compared to the \bcsdetector of~\citet{shekhar23changepoint}, the main change in the above scheme is that it creates a new forward CS with each new observation, instead of a new backward CS.
+For~\Cref{problem:scd}~(non-partitioned), define the $C^{(0)}_n = \Theta$ for all $n \geq 1$, while for~\Cref{problem:scd-separated}~(partitioned) set $C^{(0)}_n = \Theta_0$, for all $n \geq 1$.
+Proceed as follows for $n=1, 2, \ldots:$ \begin{itemize} \item Observe the next data-point $X_n$. \item Initialize a new level-$(1-\alpha)$ forward CS, $C^{(n)} \equiv (C^{(n)}_t)_{t \geq n}$, which will be formed using data $X_n, X_{n+1},\dots$. \item Update all CSs initialized so far using $X_n$, meaning that we form the sets $\{C_n^{(m)}: 1 \leq m \leq n\}$. \item If the intersection of all initialized CSs becomes empty, meaning $\cap_{m=0}^n C_n^{(m)} = \emptyset$, then set $\tau \leftarrow n$, and declare a detection. \end{itemize} (In the last step, we have implicitly used the nestedness discussed Remark~\ref{rem:nested}, but if the CSs are not nested, we can use the stopping criterion $\cap_{m=0}^n \cap_{i=m}^n C_i^{(m)} = \emptyset$.) \end{definition} Compared to the \bcsdetector of~\citet{shekhar23changepoint}, the main change in the above scheme is that it creates a new forward CS with each new observation, instead of a new backward CS.
 We now show that our new SCD scheme defined above admits a nonasymptotic lower bound on the ARL. \begin{theorem}[ARL control] The changepoint detection scheme described in~\Cref{def:repeated-fcs-detector} controls the average run length~(ARL) at level $1/\alpha$.
-That is, when $T=\infty$, our proposed stopping time $\tau$ satisfies

-\end{theorem} The proof of this result is in~\Cref{proof:arl-control}.
+That is, when $T=\infty$, our proposed stopping time $\tau$ satisfies $\mathbb{E}_{\infty}[\tau] \geq 1/\alpha$. \end{theorem} The proof of this result is in~\Cref{proof:arl-control}.
 Note that for the \bcsdetector, used with level-$(1-\alpha)$ CSs, \citet{shekhar23changepoint} obtained a lower bound of $1/2\alpha -3/2$ on the ARL.
-Thus, our \rfcsdetector achieves an improved (by a factor of $2$) lower bound, while matching the detection delay guarantees of~\bcsdetector, as we show in the next section.
+Thus, our \rfcsdetector achieves an improved (approximately by a factor of $2$) lower bound, while matching the detection delay guarantees of~\bcsdetector, as we show in the next section.